Benchmark¶

 Running Benchmarks¶

-To run the benchmarks yourself, first install the dependencies:
+To run the benchmarks yourself, first install the dependencies with uv:

 Check the CLI arguments for the cross-library benchmark in benchmarks/quadtree_bench/main.py.